wellcomecollection/catalogue-api/rank/docs/testing.md

 ## CI

-TODO: tests should automatically run against the pipeline cluster in CI when we deploy a new pipeline to stage.
+Tests are automatically run against the pipeline cluster in CI when we deploy a new pipeline to stage.

 ## Performance